How to get makeup out of carpet

 (Image credit: Getty)

-Knowing how to remove makeup from carpet is a key skill for anyone who gets glam on a regular basis, or is prone to slippery fingers when handling products.
-It's no wonder that carpet is a popular choice in bedrooms and dressing rooms, as it has a plush feeling that makes morning routines feel like a luxury.
+Knowing how to get makeup out of the carpet is a key skill for anyone who gets glam regularly or is prone to slippery fingers when handling products.
+It's no wonder that carpet is a popular choice in bedrooms and dressing rooms, as it has a plush feeling that makes morning routines feel luxurious.
 However, the potential mess from eyeshadow fallouts or foundation bottle spills can make it tricky to keep clean.

-There are many different directions you can take when figuring out how to clean a carpet, from at-home remedies to turn to professional carpet cleaners.
-While using the best vacuum cleaners is great to keep your carpet fresh from day-to-day, you might need to break out something a little more heavy-duty when makeup is involved.
+When figuring out how to clean a carpet, you can take many different directions, from at-home remedies to the best carpet cleaners.
+While using the best vacuum cleaners is great for keeping your carpet fresh from day to day, you might need to break out something a little more heavy-duty when makeup is involved.

-Makeup products all have different formulas, for example, oil or water-based, and so the way you approach cleaning them will vary.
-We've looked into the most commonly spilled items and offered step-by-step advice on how to remove them so that you can get your carpets back in tip-top condition quickly.
+Makeup products have different formulas, for example, oil or water-based, so the way you approach cleaning them will vary.
+We've looked into the most commonly spilled items and offered step-by-step advice on removing them so that you can quickly get your carpets back in tip-top condition.

 What the expert says...

-Mallory Micetich, Home Care Expert at Angi, recommends "to clean oil-based makeup products, start by removing as much of the makeup from the carpet as possible.
-From there, you’ll want to put dish soap and a little bit of water directly on the stain and begin blotting with a paper towel.
+Mallory Micetich, Home Care Expert at Angi, recommends that "clean oil-based makeup products, start by removing as much makeup from the carpet as possible.
+From there, you’ll want to put dish soap and a little water directly on the stain and begin blotting with a paper towel.
 Once the stain is gone, use a fresh paper towel to absorb any leftover liquid.
-Many dry or powder makeups are also oil-based so you can follow the same steps as other liquid products."
+Many dry or powder makeups are also oil-based, so you can follow the same steps as other liquid products."

-Lipsticks are around 60% wax and oil, primarily made from ingredients such as beeswax, mineral oil, and caster oil.
-This gives lipsticks their smooth, spreadable quality however also means that they can be difficult to remove from carpet.
+Lipsticks are around 60% wax and oil, primarily from beeswax, mineral oil, and caster oil.
+This gives lipsticks their smooth, spreadable quality, but it can also make them difficult to remove from carpets.

-So, whether you drop a lipstick face down with no lid or your toddler decides to create some art with your favorite crimson, this guidance will help you to remove it without too much elbow grease.
+So, whether you drop lipstick face down with no lid or your toddler creates some art with your favorite crimson, this guidance will help you remove it without too much elbow grease.

 Step 1

 Use a spoon or butter knife to carefully scoop up any excess lipstick from the carpet.
-Doing this before you start cleaning will avoid any makeup from being trodden into the fibers further.
+Doing this before you start cleaning will further prevent any makeup from being trodden into the fibers.

 Step 2

-In a spray bottle, mix a teaspoon of white vinegar with 2 cups of warm water and 2 drops of washing-up liquid.
-Make sure to mix it carefully rather than shake it, as this will prevent bubbles.
+Mix a teaspoon of white vinegar in a spray bottle with 2 cups of warm water and two drops of washing-up liquid.
+Mix it carefully rather than shake it, as this will prevent bubbles.

 Step 3